paulsinclair51/briteTest/docs/Contributor_Guide.md

 #### Step 1: Prepare Your Changes

-Before submitting a PR, ensure:
+Before submitting a PR:

 - Ensure changes for PR are focused (not mixing unrelated changes), logically grouped, and well‑scoped.
 - Update documentation as needed in parallel with code changes.
-- Ensure changes follow Documentation Guidelines and Code Guidelines,
+- Ensure changes follow the Documentation Guidelines and Code Guidelines,
-- Update version numbers of modified versioned files as needed per Vereioning Guidelines.
+- Update version numbers of modified versioned files as needed per the Vereioning Guidelines.
 - Include test coverage for new behavior and modifications.
 - Ensure tests pass (run `make run` from the repository root).